zhiweil/ansible-playground/README.md

 ## Environment Overview
 The environment comprises of three docker containers running on a docker network 172.16.238.0/24.
-* docker container "ansible-master" is the Ansible master node which runs Ubuntu with Ansible already installed.
+* docker container "ansible-master" is the Ansible control node which runs Ubuntu with Ansible already installed.
 * docker containers "ansible-node1" and "ansible-node2" are the Ubuntu systems to be configured.

 ![Ansible Playground Overview](./ansible-playground.png)